Learn about the application process to become a career firefighter with Surrey Fire Service.

 This stage is used to determine if you have the strength and cardio necessary to fulfill the requirements of a career that is physical in nature.
 Staying fit in both mind and body will support a long and healthy career.

 What to expect

 4. Skills Assessment

 This stage tests your ability to work in a team, listen to instruction and follow direction.
 You will be assessed by firefighters who will be working alongside the successful candidates during their career.
-Successful candidates will be evaluated over two separate dates.

 During this stage the interviewers will assess the candidate for strength of character and moral fortitude.

 - The last cut of successful candidates will sit in front of a panel of interviewers representing Fire Chiefs, Union Executive and Human Resources

 - The candidate answers questions from the panel and provides examples from their personal experience to enhance their answers and reveal their personality and character

 See City of Surrey Applicant Resources for further guidance.